GoogleCloudPlatform/enterprise-knowledge-solution/DATAFLOW.md

    Document processsing jobs creates and stores document metadata in a BigQuery table.
 Document metadata is required by Agent Builder for indexing the documents.
 Document metadata contains the URI to the documents stored in the "process" bucket in Google Cloud Storage.
 1. **Create and store processed documents in Cloud Storage Bucket for Search and Summarization:**
    The processed documents and document metadata files are also stored in the "process" bucket in Google Cloud Storage for search and summarization.
-1. **Data Serving:**
+1. **Ingest processed data:**
    The processed and stored content from the "process" bucket is imported and indexed in Agent Builder’s BigQuery Data Store.
-1. **Powering Search Applications:**
+1. **Serve data to search application:**
    The extracted data stored in Agent Builder’s BigQuery Data Store is used to power search applications built with Vertex AI Agent Builder.
-1. **Business User Access:**
+1. **Access the search application:**
-   Business Operations (Biz Ops) employees can access and interact with the processed data through a dedicated Web UI deployed in Cloud Run.
+   The [reader persona](enterprise-knowledge-solution/docs/access_control.md) can access and interact with the processed data through a dedicated Web UI deployed in Cloud Run.
 This UI leverages search and summarization capabilities of the Vertex AI Agent Builder.